Amanda N. Jelks

 Apart from my business, I am a motivational speaker.
 Since 2001, I have given motivational talks to diverse audiences at schools, colleges, churches, and nonprofits to help individuals overcome tremedous odds to reach their maximum potential.
 Although it may not be written on my face, I overcame some pretty difficult situations to get to where I am today and, even more so, where I'm going.
 Read more about my journey from being a teenage mom to valedictorian (while working full time) to college graduate in 2.5 years and more in the Chattanooga Times Free Press and also the Hamilton County Herald.

-I am honored to serve on the Board of Directors for the City of Chattanooga's Health, Educational and Housing Facility Board and the board for the Chattanooga Theatre Centre as well as the advisory boards for the Diversity and Inclusion Committee of the Chattanooga Chamber of Commerce, the MOMentum Network and the Educational Opportunity Center.
+I am honored to serve on the Board of Directors for the City of Chattanooga's Health, Educational and Housing Facility Board, Chattanooga Women's Leadership Institute and the board for the Chattanooga Theatre Centre.
+I also serve on the advisory boards for the Diversity and Inclusion Committee of the Chattanooga Chamber of Commerce, the MOMentum Network and the Educational Opportunity Center.
 From 2013 to 2016, I served on the board of directors for Chattanooga Room in the Inn, a homeless shelter for women and children which supplies women with the resources necessary to end the cycle of homelessness.

 - Chattanooga Chamber of Commerce